harrellbm/Quartz-Garden/content/The Ways Centers Help Each Other Have More Life.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-09-15
+"Last Tended:": 2024-10-15
 ---
 #🌱Seed  #😐Neutral
 ****
 > `Importance`: 40%

 >[!Summary] The Big Idea
->One of the major points of Christopher Alexander’s idea of centers from the Nature of Order is that centers can help each other have greater life.
-He outline fifteen ways in which this can be concretely achieved or observed.
+>One of the major points of Christopher Alexander’s idea of centers from *the Nature of Order - The Phenomenon of Life* is that centers can help each other have greater life.
+He outlines fifteen ways in which this can be concretely achieved or observed.

 See [[The Quality of Life in Environments and Objects]] for a full description of his definition of life which is differentiated from organic life.